Process- Based Construction Driving Consistent Results

 Goal: Standardized construction documentation ensures that current copies of all drawings, contract documents, and associated construction requirements are available and accessible at all times.
 Early management of this step is critical to O&M Manual development.

 Safety– develop integrated work documents, complete a site-assessment with project safety representative and any owner safety professionals, and obtain required safety training for project team.

 Goal: Identification of safety needs allows the PM to assess the training required for the project and work to bridge any gaps.
 The PM communicates critical safety information to the assigned project safety representative who ensures all training is obtained.
 It is JBH policy that all employees have completed OSHA 10, Foreman and Superintendents completing OSHA 30, and all safety personnel completing OSHA 500.

-Each of the above Pre-Construction focus areas direct the PM to perform the steps necessary to a achieve a structured, efficient and profitable project.
+Each of the above Pre-Construction focus areas direct the project team to perform the steps necessary to a achieve a structured, efficient and profitable project.

-Once the PM and the Project Team have organized the project, the Project Execution Process is implemented.
+Once the PM and Superintendent have organized the project, the Project Execution Process is implemented.
 Following the same model as pre-construction, this process breaks the project into six critical paths with subsequent activities focused on installation.
-Following is a list of project activities that JB Henderson will manage and participate in throughout construction
+Below is a list of project activities that JB Henderson will manage and/or participate in throughout construction to standardize project execution.

 Meetings– Weekly or more as needed: PM/Labor Lead, Safety, Internal Coordination, BIM, and Project Status; in addition to any additional owner project status meetings.